freenas/freenas-docs/userguide/services.rst

     :menuselection:`Tasks --> S.M.A.R.T.
 Tests
     --> Add S.M.A.R.T.
 Test`.

 #.
-Enabling or disabling S.M.A.R.T. for each disk member of a volume
+Enabling or disabling S.M.A.R.T. for each disk member of a pool in
-    in
-    :menuselection:`Volumes --> View Disks`.
+    :menuselection:`Pools --> View Disks`.
     This setting is enabled by default for disks that support S.M.A.R.T.